MC-bitchip/ai-directories/README.md

 ## N

 - [NeonRev](https://www.neonrev.com/) - One of the largest and best AI Tools Directory
+- [Nerdi] (https://nerdi.ai/) - Comprehensive AI Tool directory for learners and educators

 ## O